RiftValleySoftware/RVS_Generic_Swift_Toolbox/README.md

     Once you have done this, navigate the Terminal to the directory containing the Cartfile, and execute:

     `carthage update`

+    You will likely see the following output:

+        Dependency "RVS_Generic_Swift_Toolbox" has no shared framework schemes

+        If you believe this to be an error, please file an issue with the maintainers at     https://github.com/RiftValleySoftware/RVS_Generic_Swift_Toolbox/issues/new
+        *** Skipped building RVS_PersistentPrefs due to the error:
+        Dependency "RVS_PersistentPrefs" has no shared framework schemes

+        If you believe this to be an error, please file an issue with the maintainers at    https://github.com/RiftValleySoftware/RVS_PersistentPrefs/issues/new

+    You can safely ignore this.

     This will result in a directory, at the same level as the Cartfile, called `Carthage`.
 Inside of that directory, will be another directory, called `Checkouts`.
 Inside of that directory, will be a directory called `RVS_Generic_Swift_Toolbox`.
     The files that you are looking for will be in the `src` directory.
 They are arranged in the grouping they are documented, above.